ltspicer/usb_gpio/README.md

 gpio.servo_detach(servoPIN)
 ```

-Inside the device's case, there is an Arduino Nano 33 IoT.
-Header pins on the device are internally connected to pins on the Arduino.
-This microcontroller development board runs [firmware](https://github.com/ltspicer/usb_gpio/blob/main/usb_gpio_arduino/usb_gpio_arduino.ino) that listens for serial data coming in over USB, as triggered by the Python program.
-The firmware then decodes the data it receives and takes the requested action, whether it be to set a pin direction or voltage level.
-If a pin is being read, the Arduino also sends that value back to the Python program via the serial connection.
+The [firmware](https://github.com/ltspicer/usb_gpio/blob/main/usb_gpio_arduino/usb_gpio_arduino.ino) waits for serial data, which is received via USB and triggered by the Python program.
+The firmware then decodes the received data and performs the requested action, be it setting a pin direction or a voltage level or servo control.
+When a pin is read, the Arduino also sends this value back to the Python program via the serial connection.

-USBgpio is a quick and easy way to do some prototyping without getting out your development boards, setting them up, connecting to a network, remotely accessing them, etc. It is pretty fast at ~54 microseconds to change a pin state, so it will work for many use cases.
-However, an Arduino UNO, for example, is about 16 times faster, so for high-speed applications, USBgpio would not be appropriate.
-That is not the intended use case for this device, however — USBgpio is meant for convenience, not squeezing out every last ounce of performance.

 ## Parts